 More often than not, the men in our lives prefer ales to cocktails, which is when an ale-infused hamper comes in handy.

 From a bottle of Timothy Taylors to a glass of St Peter’s finest bitter, there is an ale to suit all aficionados.
 A guaranteed winner of a gift this festive season.

 It’s a tradition in most households to toast Christmas Day with a glass of champagne, so what better way to do this than to fill a hamper with a couple of your loved one’s favorite bottles of bubbly?

 Asides from filling your hamper with a number of alcoholic beverages, all of which are guaranteed to encourage festive cheer, it’s a good idea to invest in a few soft drinks too.

-The likes of sparling elderflower juice and pink lemonade still offer a fizz and are suitable for children, whilst smoothies and juices are a great option for the health conscious and also those planning a detox post Christmas day.
+The likes of sparkling elderflower juice and pink lemonade still offer a fizz and are suitable for children, whilst smoothies and juices are a great option for the health conscious and also those planning a detox post-Christmas day.

 All beverages require a great glass, so why not add one or two to a hamper this year.

 Whether you go all out and opt for sterling silver champagne flutes or alternatively, copper mugs, there is a drinking vessel to suit all!